New Physics in $b \to s \mu \mu$: FCC-hh or a Muon Collider?: Contact interactions

 \section{Contact interactions}

 New physics states heavier than the energies accessible for on-shell production can still leave a trace in higher-dimensional operators of the SM effective field theory (SMEFT).
 Discovering a new contact interaction, albeit at high energies, would still provide a valuable piece of information about the new physics.
-For example, measuring the contact interactions in the high-$p_T$ tails and establishing a correlation with $B$-meson decays would exclude light mediators and narrow down the set of possible ultraviolet completions.
+For example, measuring the contact interactions in the high-$p_T$ tails and establishing a correlation {with the anomalies in $B$-meson decays would exclude solutions to the anomalies due to light mediators, thus narrowing} down the set of possible ultraviolet completions.
 In particular, two effective operators in the SMEFT that match at tree-level to the low-energy operators relevant for $bs\mu\mu$ anomalies (and semileptonic decays in general) are \beq \mathcal{L}_{\rm SMEFT} \supset [C_{\ell q}^{(1)}]_{22ij} (\bar L^2_L \gamma_\alpha L^2_L) ( \bar Q^i_L \gamma^\alpha Q^j_L ) + [C_{\ell q}^{(3)}]_{22ij} (\bar L^2_L \gamma_\alpha \sigma^a L^2_L) ( \bar Q^i_L \gamma^\alpha \sigma^a Q^j_L ) ~, \eeq where $Q_L^i$ and $L_L^i$ are the SM left-handed quark and lepton weak doublets and $i,j=1,2,3$ are flavour indices.
 The flavour alignment is to the down-quark mass basis, $Q_L^i = ( V^*_{j i} u_L^j, d_L^i)^T$, $L_L^i = (\nu_L^i, e_L^i)^T$, where $u_L^i$, $d_L^i$, $e_L^i$ fields are already the mass-eigenstates and the neutrinos are assumed to be massless.